alexnask/rock-dev/chapters/0-coding_style.md

 ### Control statements, bracing

-If you can omit a pair of braces, for example in a function declaration with an empty body, it is encouraged to do so.
+If you can omit an empty pair of braces, for example in a function declaration with an empty body, it is encouraged to do so.
 Function declarations with a single expression body can be written in a single line.

 Use one (1) space between your control statement keyword and parenthesis enclosed expression.